 The first time you use a person's name in your work you should use their full name if known, the times after that you can refer to them by their surname.
 Make sure you spell these correctly and as they are used.
 For example, you should not change J. K. Rowling to J. Rowling.
-For names from other languages please consult https://style.mla.org/works-cited-a-quick-guide/
+For names from other languages please consult section 1.1.4 of the MLA Handbook.